teobresums/teobresums/C/src/README.md

  fgrep "//FIXME" *
  fgrep "//TODO" *
  ```

- * [] LR/LSO computation for spining BBH
-   Precompute guesses for all the cases, use Netwon-Rapshon.
+ * [] LR/LSO computation for spining BBH, Precompute guesses for all the cases, use Netwon-Raphson.

  * [] Stopping conditions need to be improved